QED-DeveloperPortal/SDLC/README.md

 # SDLC
-### Software Development Life Cycle guide for the Department of Education, Queensland
+### Software Development Life Cycle guide for the Queensland Department of Education.

 Readme text